 “They were too violent.
 We could understand from the way they talk, with their anger, that they were saying bad words to us.
 And they kept saying ‘fuck you’ in English”

 Once they reached a road, there was another green Jeep car with two officers wearing sage green uniforms with the Bulgarian flag on them.
 “Before the officers loaded us, the women kept crying but they kept beating us”, said the respondent.
-First, the whole group was taken in the trunk of one of the black pick-ups, which was about two by one metres.
+First, the whole group was taken in the trunk of one of the black pick-ups, which was about 2×1 metres.
 “The back seats were empty but they loaded all of us in the trunk”.
-Before they left, one of the women got sick in the trunk and the officers saw that she couldn’t breathe, so they took her and her husband in one of the green Jeeps.
+Before they left, one of the women got sick in the trunk and the officers saw that she could not breathe, so they took her and her husband in one of the green Jeeps.
 Three of the officers got in the car of the respondent, and two got in the Jeep.
 The other officers left.

 The group, split in the two cars, was driven for about 45 minutes fast and recklessly on unpaved roads, going in the same direction.
 “We were so crowded; we barely could breathe.
 We kept standing all the way”, said the respondent.
 When they had reached the fence in a place located in the area of Golyam, the officers took the people out of the trunk one by one.
 “They beat us on our back one by one”, recounted the respondent.
 Then the officers opened a small unofficial door in the fence and ordered the people to crawl under it while hitting them with plastic sticks to make them run to Turkey.